Female infanticide: Pakistan

 Despite this practice being punishable according to Islamic law, there have been cases of female infanticide in Pakistan due to a few reasons, for example, children being born out of wedlock and then killed to avoid the stigma of illegitimacy.
 Pakistan is still a male-dominated nation and remains a patriarchal society.
 In addition, the boys in the family are given preferential treatment, receiving food and medical care before the girls do.
 Having a child out of wedlock in Pakistan is culturally taboo.
 When women give birth to their babies, they often kill them to escape the shame or persecution.
 However, the ratio of female babies being killed in these cases is much higher than the boys because boys are much more valued.
 Infanticide is illegal in Pakistan.
-However, people do not report these cases, making it impossible for police to investigate.
+However, people do not report these cases, making it impossible for police to investigate and prosecute.
 According to National Right to Live News, in 2017, only one case was actually reported, but 345 babies were found dead in Pakistan's capital between January 2017 and Spring of 2018.